-There are two huge gateways Lahori Darwaza and Dilli Darwaza that opens into the courtyard.
-A half sunk building which I presume is the Mosque.
-A stable and then a well as well.
+There are two huge gateways - Lahori Darwaza and Dilli Darwaza that opens into the courtyard.
+A half-sunk building which I presume is the Mosque.
+There is a stable and well.
 Around the place looks like fort walls.
-What is surprising to see is that the colored tiles on the building are still intact!!
-They can pay a little more attention and make it a gated place and promote tourism.
-I had hired a cab for the entire day and google map kind of helped me reach here.
+What is surprising to see is that the coloured tiles on the building are still intact!
+What a strong masterpiece!

 Pul Kanjari War Memorial